Multilevel randomized quasi-Monte Carlo estimator for nested integration: Multilevel double-loop randomized quasi-Monte Carlo method for nested integrals with inexact sampling

 and

 may be suboptimal if $\eta_{\rm{w}}$ differs from $1-\epsilon$.
 In that case, we select

-It must be ensured that $M_{\ell}$, where $1\leq\ell\leq L$, are powers of two by rounding up appropriately to maintain the properties of the Sobol' sequence. \end{rmk} \begin{rmk}[Extension of the rDLQMC estimator to the multilevel setting] It becomes apparent from Propositions~\ref{prop:V.MLrQ-Q.0}--\ref{prop:V.ell.MLQ.h.L} that the particular structure of the MLDLQMC estimator~\eqref{eq:MLrQ.h.det} (deterministic inner samples at levels $0\leq \ell\leq L-1$, and randomized inner samples at level $L$) is crucial.
+It must be ensured that $M_{\ell}$, where $1\leq\ell\leq L$, are powers of two by rounding up appropriately to maintain the properties of the Sobol' sequence.
+Alternatively, it is possible to select

+and $M_{\ell}=M_02^{\ell}$.
+Both of these options lead to the same overall computational cost asymptotically. \end{rmk} \begin{rmk}[Extension of the rDLQMC estimator to the multilevel setting] It becomes apparent from Propositions~\ref{prop:V.MLrQ-Q.0}--\ref{prop:V.ell.MLQ.h.L} that the particular structure of the MLDLQMC estimator~\eqref{eq:MLrQ.h.det} (deterministic inner samples at levels $0\leq \ell\leq L-1$, and randomized inner samples at level $L$) is crucial.
 Adapting the rDLQMC estimator \cite{Bar23} to the multilevel setting would deteriorate the convergence of the variances at levels $0\leq \ell\leq L-1$ to rate $N$ rather than rate $N^{2-2\epsilon-2A_{\rm{max}}}$.
-Instead, randomizing the inner samples in the last level does not affect the overall estimator complexity and provides a practical error estimate for the bias. \end{rmk} \begin{prop}[Optimal work of the MLDLQMC estimator with inexact sampling] Given the assumptions of Propositions~\ref{prop:B.MLrQ-Q.h}--\ref{prop:V.ell.MLQ.h.L}, the total computational work of the MLDLQMC estimator~\eqref{eq:MLrQ.h.det} with inexact sampling is given by
+Instead, randomizing the inner samples in the last level does not affect the overall estimator complexity and provides a practical error estimate for the bias. \end{rmk} \begin{rmk}[Antithetic sampling] The coupling in multilevel estimators can be increased by an antithetic construction as in the works \cite{Gil14,God20}; however, such an antithetic construction is not possible for the MLDLQMC estimator because of the combination of deterministic and randomized inner samples. \end{rmk}